Riding in the rain

 - Light up: In rainy conditions, all users of the road have a hard time seeing, so make sure they can see you.
 It's smart to have one good, rechargeable light set as well as some blinky lights on both, the front and the rear of the bike.

-4. Be aware of slippery roads:
+4. Be aware of slippery surfaces:

 - Rainbow patches: The road surface will be the slickest and most dangerous just after the rain has begun as oil buildup rises to surface.
 Keep an eye out for rainbow shimmer on the street.
 This is an indication of an oil patch.